-- (a) The Appeals Committee shall deal with all protests referred to it by the Chief Referee or Appeals Committee Convenor. - (b) The Appeals Committee shall rule on the appeal and advise the competitor and relevant technical officials of its decision and any penalty imposed (including a penalty other than disqualification).
-Reasons for the decision may be briefly given verbally and on the protest form. - (c) The decision of the Appeals Committee shall be final, without the right of further appeal. - (d) The Appeals Committee may refer serious breaches of the ILS Code of Conduct to the Disciplinary Committee. - (e) There shall be a fee payable whenever a matter is referred to the Appeals Committee, whether by the Chief Referee directly or by a team appealing a Chief Referee's decision. - (f) The Appeals Committee shall adjudicate after both sides have had an opportunity to state their case. - (g) Guidelines for an Appeals Committee inquiry are similar to the Disciplinary Committee procedure (see 2.13.4).

-- (h) The assistance of video or other electronic equipment may be used to consider appeals.
-However, the onus is on the protester to provide proof of authenticity and any clearly viewable evidence and viewing mechanisms at the time that the appeal is heard. - Note: A minimum 9 inch/228 mm (measured on the diagonal) tablet type device with high definition is generally considered to be the minimum size to properly adjudicate on an appeal. - (i) After hearing all available and relevant evidence, the Appeals Committee shall make its decision in camera. - (j) The decision to uphold (i.e., agree with) the protest or to dismiss (i.e., rule against) the protest shall be delivered verbally or in writing to the team manager, competitor and/or team member concerned, to the Chief Referee and Appeals Committee Convenor.
+- C. The Appeals Committee shall rule on the appeal and advise the competitor and relevant technical officials of its decision and any penalty imposed (including a penalty other than disqualification).
+Reasons for the decision may be briefly given verbally and on the protest form. - D. The decision of the Appeals Committee shall be final, without the right of further appeal. - E. The Appeals Committee may refer serious breaches of the ILS Code of Conduct to the Disciplinary Committee. - F. The Appeals Committee shall adjudicate after both sides have had an opportunity to state their case. - G. Guidelines for an Appeals Committee inquiry are similar to the Disciplinary Committee procedure (see S2-16.4). - H. The assistance of video or other electronic equipment may be used to consider appeals.
+However, the onus is on the appellant to provide proof of authenticity and any clearly viewable evidence and viewing mechanisms at the time that the appeal is heard. - Note: A minimum 9 inch/228mm (measured on the diagonal) tablet type device with high definition is generally considered to be the minimum size to properly adjudicate on an appeal. - I. After hearing all available and relevant evidence, the Appeals Committee shall make its decision in camera. - J. The decision to uphold (i.e., agree with) the appeal or to dismiss (i.e., rule against) the appeal shall be delivered verbally or in writing to the team manager, competitor and/or team member concerned, to the Chief Referee and Appeals Committee Convenor. - K. It is the Chief Referees duty to decide on the course of action to be followed on the outcome of decisions made to uphold appeals in the best interest of the competitor or team involved with the appeal together with all other competitors and teams and the competition.
+Such decision shall be final, without the right of further protest or appeal. - L, The Competition Appeals Committee may refer serious breaches of any ILS rule or regulation (including any supplementary regulations) to the Competition Disciplinary Committee for further inquiry.

-PROTEST/APPEAL FORM
+PROTEST FORM